 However, to work on Freelance.com, you have to pitch yourself to each client.
 The client will contact you if they are interested in hiring you.
 Therefore, it may not be the best freelance marketplace for freelancers just starting their careers.

-The platform also has a robust rating system, giving buyers and sellers an additional reason to trust TaskRabbit.
-Furthermore, the platform screens contractors and conducts background checks on freelancers.
-In addition, once a client hires a freelancer, they can communicate with each other via text messages or calls on the platform.
-However, sellers cannot contact buyers before they are hired.
+The platform features a robust rating system, which fosters trust between buyers and sellers.
+TaskRabbit also conducts background checks on freelancers and thoroughly screens contractors to ensure a secure environment.
+Once a client hires a freelancer, they can communicate via text messages or calls directly on the platform.
+However, freelancers cannot initiate contact with clients before being hired.

 To work as a freelancer at Wonolo, you have to sign in to the platform and clear an onboarding process, which includes identity and background checks.
 After your profile is approved, you can start applying for the jobs based on the preferences listed on your profile.
 The sign-up process is free, and freelancers do not have to pay to apply for jobs.